-Following the phone-hacking scandal that has led to several humiliating headlines in the past year for News Corp.
+Following the phone-hacking scandal that led to several humiliating headlines in the past year for News Corp.
 (NWS), bad timing has now led to a minor stumble for the Rupert Murdoch empire.
 The $60 million Fox movie 'Neighborhood Watch' is accelerating the switch up for its initial marketing campaign in response to a news event that has horrified -- and polarized -- the nation.

 Slated for a July release, 'Neighborhood Watch' is a comedy starring Ben Stiller, Jonah Hill, Vince Vaughn and Billy Crudup as a quartet of volunteer watchmen who engage in hilarious hijinks as they cruise their suburban neighborhood seeking out troublemakers.
 Along the way they uncover a conspiracy that involves aliens.
 But they also take time to nab such "dangerous" figures as adolescent boys involved in egg-throwing incidents.The initial teaser trailer includes a bit in which the watchmen furiously grill the young egg bandit.
 (Watch it here.)
 Therein lay the comedy -- and the timing snafu.